openstack/osprofiler/README.rst

   * We don't need to add any new CONF options in projects

-* **How to initialize profiler, to have one trace cross all services**
+* **How to initialize profiler, to get one trace cross all services**

     To enable cross service profiling we actually need to do send from caller to callee (base_id & trace_id).
 So callee will be able to init his profiler with these values.

-    In case of OpenStack there are 2 kinds interaction between to services:
+    In case of OpenStack there are 2 kinds interaction between 2 services:

     * REST API